Free Printable Family Chore Chart

 It is important to set an example for kids.
-If they see you doing all the chores around the house alone and they see that your spouse never helps then it will be more difficult to get them motivated.
+If they see you doing all the chores around the house alone and they see that your spouse never helps then it will be more difficult to motivate them.
 Try to set an example and show how everyone works together in order to get all of the chores done.

-Divide up the chores that need to be done around the home and record each person’s chores on the family chore chart.
+Divide up the chores and record each person’s chores on the family chore chart.
 Once the chore is performed mark it accordingly.

 When dividing the chores up involve all family members in the process.
 This will make everyone feel part of the process and more involved and responsible.

-Doing chores should not be seen as punishment.
+Doing chores is not a punishment.
 It enables family members to live in a clean and organized home.
 Since we all live in our home, we all require clean clothes, clean dishes and an organized environment we all work together to achieve this.
 That is the ultimate goal of a family chore chart.
 Awarding privileges to those who do their chores or not awarding to those who don’t (such as denying allowances) is not always needed.
 Some family members will happily do their chores without receiving any such awards.
-In other cases an award system may be necessary in order to get everyone to do their fair share.
+In other cases, an award system may be necessary in order to get everyone to do their fair share.

 Why keep a family chore chart?

-After family members have decided on the chores that each person needs to do, using a family chore chart is an excellent way to keep track of who does their chores and award them accordingly.
-You can also make completing the chore chart a requirement to receive an allowance or award a gift / privilege.
+After family members have decided on the chores that each person needs to do, a family chore chart is an excellent way to keep track of who does their chores.
+You can also award them for completing them or make completing the chore chart a requirement to receive an allowance or award a gift or privilege.